vaeyias/expense_tracker/design/apiSpec.md

 **Description:** Updates the details of an existing expense.

 **Requirements:**
-- The expense to edit exists.
+- Expense exists to be edited.
-- The total cost is non-negative.
+- Total cost is non-negative.
-- The sum of user splits' amounts owed equals the total cost.
+- Sum of userSplits.amountOwed equals totalCost.

 **Effects:**
-- Updates the specified fields of the expense document.
+- Updates the Expense document.

 **Request Body:**
 ```json